strikeraryu/query_police/README.md

     - `caution`
 - `message` - the message needs to provide the significance of the rule
 - `suggestion` - suggestion on how we can fix the issue
-- `score` - score-related config that will be affected to final query score
+- `debt` - debt-related config that will be affected to final query debt
-    - `value` - value that will be added to the query score
+    - `value` - value that will be added to the query debt
-    -  `type` - the type of scoring that will be added to the query score
+    -  `type` - the type of scoring that will be added to the query debt
         - `base`- value
         - `relative` - value * (amount for that column in query)
         - `threshold_relative` - (value - (threshold amount)) * (amount for that column in query)